 Consultant Physician and Endocrinologist, Manchester University NHS Foundation Trust

 Dr Soran has a specialist interest in lipidology, atherosclerosis, cardiovascular risk, parathyroid, calcium and bone metabolism.
 He provides a tertiary centre service for lipoprotein disorders, as well as calcium and metabolic bone diseases.
 His research work is mainly focused on cardiovascular risk, low-density lipoprotein (LDL) quality, high-density lipoprotein (HDL) functionality, micro- and macrovascular complications in diabetes and obesity and the effect of metabolic surgery induced weight loss.
 Dr Soran acted as the UK chief investigator for more than 15 clinical trials, principal investigator for more than 20 clinical trials and studies, as well as being on the steering committee of many large multinational randomised control trials including the European Atherosclerosis Society’s Familial Hypercholesterolaemia Collaborative Studies.

-Dr Carol Whelan BSc, MB ChB, MD, FRCP (pictured right)
+Dr Carol Whelan BSc, MB ChB, MD, FRCP (pictured left)